 to me during a reading slump and brought me from it.
 Actually, I can't

 stress how important this collection is to me because reading it was

-regret not having purchased a physical copy of it but am privileged
+regret not having purchased a physical copy of its first edition but I am privileged

-nonetheless in the fact that I was able to read it.
-And can't wait to
+nonetheless in the fact that I was able to read it then and now.)

 words can't do this one justice; much like my feelings toward Milk and

 Honey by Rupi Kaur, there is this tone of honesty to it that feels

 beyond personal.
 Nearly every page lifted my spirits or connected with me on some level because it's so real and intimate.
 It gives you the chills as you flip each page and honestly?
 I love it.